Frol00/Mirage-3D-Scanning-System/README.md

 Built on a Raspberry Pi CM5, a Mirage V1.1 expansion board and an Intel RealSense D415 RGB-D camera.
 Used to connect the camera, launch the local interface, display the system status, control operating modes and transmit the RGB-D stream to a PC.
 Features physical control buttons to start, stop or reset the scanning process.
 Designed to operate on battery power.

 ### Computing Node
 Implemented on a PC.
-Runs MirageApp — a modified program based on InfiniTAM — which receives RGB-D data, processes the depth map, tracks the camera position, integrates frames into a TSDF representation and constructs a polygonal 3D model.
+Runs MirageApp, a modified program based on InfiniTAM, which receives RGB-D data, processes the depth map, tracks the camera position, integrates frames into a TSDF representation and constructs a polygonal 3D model.
 The result can be saved in OBJ format.

 ## Operating Modes